Our annual photography competition in partnership with Magnum Photos

 The prizes

 The prizes are intended to enrich the winners’ creative development and career progression.
-This year, the overall winner will receive a commission for Textile Exchange to the value of $10,000 to document a story about materials and their origins, as well as a mentorship with a leading talent from Magnum’s network of photographers and support from the Magnum Photos Education team.
-One runner-up will also receive a commission to the value of $7,000 for Textile Exchange.
+This year, the overall winner received a commission for Textile Exchange to the value of $10,000 to document a story about materials and their origins, as well as a mentorship with a leading talent from Magnum’s network of photographers and support from the Magnum Photos Education team.
+One runner-up also received a commission to the value of $7,000 for Textile Exchange.

 Magazine and exhibition

-The winning entries will be published in our annual printed magazine, Unwoven, as well as showcased in an original exhibition at the Textile Exchange Conference. .
+Each year, the winning entries are published in our annual printed magazine, Unwoven, as well as showcased in an original exhibition at the Textile Exchange Conference.
 Held annually, the event brings over 1,300 brands, retailers, and suppliers together to ensure that fashion, textiles, and apparel are produced in a way that supports our planet, its ecosystems, its landscapes, and its communities.

 2024 winner